SolarPanelsForFarms.uk

 2. Pollinator-friendly wildflower ground cover

 Solar arrays planted with native UK wildflower seed mixes — Yellow Rattle, Common Knapweed, Birdsfoot Trefoil, Field Scabious.
-Generates strong biodiversity outcomes, qualifies for SFI Pollinator and Farmland Wildlife Package (£600–£800 per hectare per year), and reduces grass-mowing costs to essentially zero.
-Reference site: Eveley Solar Farm (post-construction biodiversity audit showed 6× higher pollinator counts than baseline arable use).
+This generates strong biodiversity outcomes, helps deliver mandatory Biodiversity Net Gain (in force since 2024 under the Environment Act), can qualify for SFI pollinator and wildlife actions, and reduces grass-mowing costs to essentially zero.
+Independent post-construction biodiversity surveys at solar sites have generally recorded higher pollinator and invertebrate counts than the previous intensive arable use.

 3. Elevated arrays with shade-tolerant crops